SNF-Root/Smart-Lab/README.md

 ## Overview

-The Smart Lab Project is a lab data management software package designed to collect, process, and store data related to various tools used in nanofrabrication facilities.
-The main goal of this project is to make hard to reach data more readable and accessible in a coherent database for better management, monitoring, and decision-making.
+The Smart Lab Project is a lab data management software package designed to collect, process, and store data related to various tools used in nanofabrication facilities.
+The primary goal of this project is to make hard-to-reach data more accessible and readable in a coherent database for better management, monitoring, and decision-making.

-The software includes builtin methods and algorithms for commonly used nanofabrication machines, allowing the user to pick and choose which machines they want reports from.
-Setup is done from a quick and easy GUI that can be accessed anytime through a script, and run everytime the program begins.
+This software package includes built-in methods and algorithms for commonly used nanofabrication machines, allowing users to select which machines they want to retrieve data from.
+Setup is facilitated through a quick and easy GUI that opens upon program execution, as well as through a script that can be executed at any time.

 ![SmartLab_Flowchart(1)](https://github.com/SNF-Root/Tool-Data/assets/114797850/f6bc6ff8-6643-45f8-8177-fc998c0e0d87)